baggepinnen/LowLevelParticleFilters.jl/README.md

 - Parameter estimation using ML or PMMH (Particle Marginal Metropolis Hastings)

 # Usage example
-This example demostrates how we set up the filters, both PF and KF, for a simple linear system.
+This example demonstrates how we set up the filters, both PF and KF, for a simple linear system.

 ## Particle filter
 Defining a particle filter is straightforward, one must define the distribution of the noise `df` in the dynamics function, `dynamics(x,u)` and the noise distribution `dg` in the measurement function `measurement(x)`.
 The distribution of the initial state `d0` must also be provided.
 An example for a linear Gaussian system is given below.